jaegertracing/documentation/content/docs/next-release-v2/getting-started.md

 Your applications must be instrumented before they can send tracing data to Jaeger.
 We recommend using the [OpenTelemetry][otel] instrumentation and SDKs.

-The Jaeger SDKs are no longer supported, and all users must migrate to OpenTelemetry.
+The Jaeger SDKs are no longer supported by the Jaeger project, the legacy Jaeger format is still supported for receiving traces.

 ## Default configuration